-The Worker Adjustment and Retraining Notification Act (WARN Act) imposes restrictions on the way layoffs are handled (29 U.S.C.
+The federal Worker Adjustment and Retraining Notification Act (WARN Act) imposes restrictions on the way layoffs are handled (29 U.S.C.
 Sec.
-2101et seq.; 29 U.S.C.
+2101 et seq.; 29 U.S.C.
 Sec.
-639.1et seq.).
+639.1 et seq.).

 Part-time employees.
 The Act defines “part-time employees” as those who work an average of fewer than 20 hours per week or who have been employed for fewer than 6 of the 12 months preceding the date on which notice is required (29 U.S.C.
 Sec.
 2101).

 An employee has a reasonable expectation of recall when he or she understands, through notification or industry practice, that his or her employment has been temporarily interrupted and that he or she will be recalled to the same or a similar job (20 CFR Sec.
 639.3).